XY-boy/DeepCAMS/README.md

  #### More details can be found in our paper!

 ## Contact
-If you have any questions or suggestions, feel free to contact me.
+If you have any questions or suggestions, feel free to contact me. 😊
-Email: xiao_yi@whu.edu.cn; Tel: (+86) 15927574475 (WeChat)
+Email: xiao_yi@whu.edu.cn; xy574475@gmail.com

 ## Citation
 If you find our work helpful in your research, please consider citing it.
-Many thanks for your support!
+Many thanks for your support! 😊
 ```
 @article{xiao2022deepcams,
-  title={Generating a long-term (2003- 2020) hourly 0.25° global PM2.
-5 dataset via spatiotemporal downscaling of CAMS with deep learning (DeepCAMS)},
+  title={Generating a long-term (2003- 2020) hourly 0.25° global PM2.5 dataset via spatiotemporal downscaling of CAMS with deep learning (DeepCAMS)},
   author={Xiao, Yi and Wang, Yuan and Yuan, Qiangqiang and He, Jiang and Zhang, Liangpei},
   journal={Science of The Total Environment},
   volume={848},